vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/2_sthirI-karaNa-vibhAgaH/26_prabhAva-raxAdhikAraH.md

 <details><summary>English</summary>

-> The Supreme Self whose greatness is described in the Vedas,
+> The Supreme Self,
+whose greatness is described in the Vedas,
 which reveal the truth,
-is beyond all limitations
-and beyond all measure in regard to His glory.
+is beyond all limitations and beyond all measure in regard to His glory.
+>
-Therefore, about those who approach Him and seek His feet,
+> Therefore, about those who approach Him and seek His feet,
 though such things as low birth and certain weaknesses may be found in them,
 yet it cannot be said that their greatness is, in any way, limited.
 This truth has been taught to us by those who are highest among men